-The secret to safely traversing this chamber is to fly over the mud, climb along the walls (Str [Athletics] check DC 17), or leap from stalagmite to stalagmite.
-The DC for an acrobatics check to leap between the stalagmites is equal to 2 x the distance jumped if the individual does not have at least 10 feet of space to get a running start.
+The secret to safely traversing this chamber is to fly over the mud, climb along the walls (-10% Climb Walls), or leap from stalagmite to stalagmite.
+Leaping requires the character to roll below his dexterity on 3d6.
+Any jump longer than 10ft requires the character to roll 4d6.
 The placement of the various stalagmites is shown on the tactical map for this area.
 There are a few places where a successful jump is unlikely, and it will be necessary to walk in the mud at least partway between two of the stalagmite platforms.
-At those locations, the PCs risk attack by the worms (see "Tactics" below).
+At those locations, the characters risk attack by the worms (see "Tactics" below).